ELEVATE-Project/documents/src/docusaurus/versioned_docs/version-latest/settingup-notificationsservice.md

 # Setting up the Notifications Service

-You can set up the Notification Service on a local system in one of the following ways:
+You can set up the Notifications Service on a local system in one of the following ways:

  - Using a [Docker Image](#using-a-docker-image)